colbyj/bride-of-frankensystem-examples/README.md

 Example projects for the Bride of Frankensystem.

 ## Instructions
-To run the examples, ensure that BOFS is installed via pip and use the `BOFS` command from your command line.
+The example projects will run if BOFS has been installed via pip.
+You must use the `BOFS` command from your command line to start each project.

+It is recommended that you install BOFS via a virtual environment.
+The steps for doing this are:
+1. Create the venv with: `python -m venv bofs_venv`
+2. Activate the venv.
+   * In Windows this is done via `.\bofs_venv\Scripts\activate.bat` if using `cmd` or `.\bofs_venv\Scripts\Activate.ps1` if using Powershell (the default command line in Windows 11).
+   * In MacOS or Linux this is done via `source bofs_venv/bin/activate`
+3. Install BOFS via pip:
+   * `pip install bride-of-frankensystem`
+4. Ensure that you can execute the `BOFS` command.
+Try it without any arguments and you should see a help message.

 ### Minimal Example
 The minimal example is a minimal project that only contains questionnaires.